-Crunchy and rustic vegan hazelnut macaroons recipe – German Style!
-These are a traditional German Christmas bake, super nutty and delicious!
+Crunchy and rustic vegan macaroons recipe - German Style!
+These are a vegan version of a traditional German Christmas bake, made with aquafaba and hazelnuts - super nutty and delicious!

 Yet another one of my childhood Christmas bakes!
 Traditionally German macaroons are created from whipped egg whites - no not very vegan-friendly - but how do you make vegan macaroons?
 Well let me tell you luckily we have a fantastic baking replacement called 'aquafaba' (aka whipped chickpea water) that's absolutely perfect for things like these Vegan Hazelnut Macaroons Recipe.

 - aquafaba (unsalted chickpea water): I usually choose organic tinned chickpeas to use the water.

 - icing sugar